glebite/3d-print-tools/README.md

 Threaded rods, nuts, washers have been acquired - will assemble, pull the wiring to and arduino to drive the plater and laser and a raspberry pi for the camera acquisition and point cloud generation.

+## birdperchforscale.FCStd:
+### Description:
+Bird perch - perch size based on the sizing for a Senegal Parrot

+## hoodieclip.FCStd:
+### Description:
+Start of hoodie LED clips or arch for lighting effects or hiding.